avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 -  All sequences from *Chlamydia trachomatis*
 -  Sequences submitted by Matthew Berriman
 -  Flagellin or fibrinogen sequences
--  The glutamine synthetase gene from *Mycobacteriuma leprase*
+-  The glutamine synthetase gene from *Mycobacteriuma leprae*
 -  The upstream control region of the *Mycobacterium leprae dnaA* gene
 -  The sequence of the *Mycobacterium leprae* DnaA protein
 -  The genome sequence of *Trypanosoma cruzi*